What Is Regression Testing?

-It is just the automated process of regression testing which includes all the work flow, scripts, plans and other processes which fall under regression testing.
+It is just the automated process of regression testing which includes all the workflow, scripts, plans, and other processes that fall under regression testing.

-Some initial research is required in software testing criterion, the test plans involved in regression testing and the changes that are introduced in the software for automated regression testing.
+Some initial research is required in the software testing criterion, the test plans involved in regression testing, and the changes that are introduced in the software for automated regression testing.

 In automated regression testing, testing for all possible supporting devices is also done which compliments with the core software.
 Testing for the core logic and the workflow of the software is also included in automated regression testing so that the functionality and performance of the software can be tested.

 In automated regression testing, the testing processes are automated in order to verify whether the software is working properly or not after the introduction of new changes.
 The main benefit of automated regression testing is that the cost and efforts involved in the testing process are reduced effectively when automated regression testing is employed as there it is less tedious and less time consuming, and it doesn’t need the presence of any personal hands.